orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-29-unit-testing-exceptions-in-php.md

 As you can see because we use the custom exception class, we no longer need to assert against the internals of this exception class.

-Of course, we still want to be sure that `CannotDeletePublishedPostException` is using the correct status code and message, but it is no longer the concern of this test case, but rather the concern of dedicated test case for the exception class itself.
+Of course, we still want to be sure that `CannotDeletePublishedPostException` is using the correct status code and message, but it is no longer the concern of this test case, but rather the concern of a dedicated test case for the exception class itself.

 ```php
 class CannotDeletePublishedPostExceptionTest extends TestCase